 Disclosure: This post contains affiliate links see our disclosure policy for more information.

-January has definitely been a tough month mood wise, despite starting the new year with lots of motivation the grey days and freezing temperatures soon got to me.
+January has definitely been a tough month mood-wise, despite starting the new year with lots of motivation the grey days and freezing temperatures soon got to me.
 Despite a couple of weeks feeling pretty miserable January has actually turned out to be a really nice month.
 Looking back we’ve had some nice adventures and spent lots of time together as a family.
 The month has flown by and it’s already time for a monthly round-up.

 I also took the kids to the local park before they returned to school after the Christmas break.
 We chose a really frosty morning so didn’t stay too long, the flask of coffee I took with me certainly helped warm me up while In watched them play.

 We took a trip to the Lady Lever Art Gallery to see an exhibition called 50 Years Of Children’s Books with Quentin Blake and John Yeoman.
 The gallery was fantastic, really family-friendly and it was brilliant being able to see some of Quentin Blake’s illustrations up close.
 I definitely want us to visit lots more exhibitions as a family this year and perhaps even a show or two as well.